SimWangArizona/NPFT/readme.md

 # Taming Sensitive Weights : Noise Perturbation Fine-tuning for Robust LLM Quantization

-This is the official implementation of [NPFT](https://arxiv.org/abs/2412.06858), an efficient fine-tuning method for dealing with weight outliers in LLM quantization.
+This is the official implementation of [NPFT](https://arxiv.org/abs/2412.06858), an efficient fine-tuning method for taming the weight outliers in LLM quantization.
 ---
 # Requirements
 - Torch